learn-co-curriculum/react-hooks-jsx/README.md

 exceptions to this, such as [React fragments][frag], but most often, we will be using the HTML-like JSX elements.

-## Avoiding Keywords
+## JSX Property Names

-One thing to note about JSX is that, since we're still writing JavaScript code, we need to avoid using keywords in our code.
-You might have noticed it already: we're setting HTML classes using the `className` attribute (or prop, in React terms), instead of `class`.
-This is because `class` is a reserved keyword in JavaScript!
-The same thing is true for the `for` label, which is another keyword in JS.
-If you want to use the HTML `for` attribute, you'd use `htmlFor` instead.
+You may have noticed that property names in JSX don't match exactly with the property names you're used to from HTML.
+For example, in JSX, we should use `className` instead of `class`, and `htmlFor` instead of `for`.
+If you're curious why, [check out this writeup from Dan Abramov](https://github.com/facebook/react/issues/13525#issuecomment-417818906) and the discussion from the React community.

 ## Conclusion